The Royal Navy of Sailing Ships

 - Repositioning a recoiled gun through its gun port with cables and tackles

-- Training the gun horizontally with ash handspikes or iron crowbars, and vertically with quoins (wooden wedges) as required
+- Training the gun horizontally with ash handspikes or iron crowbars, and vertically with quoins (wooden wedges) as necessary.

-Finally, when ordered by the Captain through his division officer, the gun captain would fire his gun, having to repeat
+Finally, when ordered by the Captain through his division officer supervising a battery of 4 or more guns, the gun captain would fire his gun, having to repeat rapidly the whole performance in case of continuous broadsides until the order to cease fire was given.

 Overhead-stowed gun tools: